Boat Officers & ABO Guide

 • Order individuals off the water.

-• Have a ‘spare’ rescue boat ‘ready to go’ i.e. with fuel and radio.
-Complete your boat equipment checklist.
+• Check that the boat is equipped according to the onboard checklist.
 Ensure you have enough fuel for the day.

-• Make arrangements for cover when safety boat crews are ‘off the water’ and boats are still out sailing.
+• Make arrangements for cover when you are ‘off the water’ and boats are still out sailing.

 Be vigilant....and give priority rescues to....